eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 5.1 Introduction to Passkeys

+[CIR.2024.2979] and the standards referenced therein serve as starting point for the further development of the pseudonyms functionality, however, the ARF is not per definition contstrainted by the current version of [CIR.2024.2979].
-As specified in [CIR.2024.2979], [W3C WebAuthn] defines the current technical specification for pseudonyms.
+Therefore, as specified in [CIR.2024.2979], [W3C WebAuthn] defines the current technical specification for pseudonyms.

 Passkeys are a widely used type of credential that can serve as a verifiable pseudonym.
 They are created and asserted using the [W3C WebAuthn] API.